TheLostPacket/iReplace/README.md

 Together, these projects make it possible to repair, rebuild, or reinvent the iPod experience for the modern era.

+For more information on the current status please look at the discord.

 https://discord.gg/nTnRsJ9JKP

 ![](assets/logo/logo.png)